sri-chalam/junit-best-practices-ai/README.md

 This is fundamental to achieving unchanging tests.

 ### 3.2.1.
 Best Practices
-1. Test the "what" not the "how"
+1. **Test observable behavior through public APIs, not implementation details** - When refactoring internal logic, well-written tests should remain stable because they verify outcomes rather than how those outcomes are achieved.
-2. Access the system under test the same way real users would
+2. Access the system under test the same way real users would.
+3. **Focus on what the code does, not how it does it** - Tests should verify inputs, outputs, and side effects visible to consumers of the code.
+Avoid asserting on intermediate states, private method calls.
-3. Avoid testing private methods directly.
-Let private methods be tested implicitly through public method tests
+4. Avoid testing private methods directly.
+Let private methods be tested implicitly through public method tests.
-4. Test the complete behavior through the public interface
+5. Test the complete behavior through the public interface
-5. Tests that break during refactoring indicate they weren't written at the appropriate abstraction level
+6. **Ensure tests remain stable during refactoring**: Tests that break during refactoring indicate they weren't written at the appropriate abstraction level.
+7. **Treat tests as specifications of required behavior** - Tests document what the system must do, forming a contract that persists across refactorings.

 #### 3.2.1.1.
 Avoid the below (Never Instructions in AI Agents)
 1. Test private methods directly